 There’s no doubt that many students have a lot of responsibilities to juggle, whether it's a homework assignment, advanced classes, a part-time job or simply maintaining a healthy social life.
 Add the extra challenge of college applications and it's even trickier to stay on top of everything.
 That's why our study skills program focuses on strategies for planning, managing and prioritizing workloads and schedules, empowering students to take on any project — and organize their time — much more effectively.▼

-A solid foundation leads to success.
-That’s why our study skills program in New York is designed to equip teens with vital skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
-At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+Greater achievements need a solid foundation.
+With our study skills program in New York, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in college and career settings later on.
+In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
 Learn how we can help your child push his or her skillset (and confidence!) to the next level.

 - How to manage workloads and schedules better.